QuantEcon/lecture-source-py/source/rst/about_py.rst

 * Browse some Python projects on `GitHub <https://github.com/trending?l=python>`_.

+* Read more about `Python's history and rise in popularity <https://www.welcometothejungle.com/en/articles/btc-python-popular>`_ .

 * Have a look at `some of the Jupyter notebooks <http://nbviewer.jupyter.org/>`_ people have shared on various scientific topics.